nautobot/nautobot/nautobot/docs/development/getting-started.md

 For the Docker Compose workflow, Nautobot uses [Invoke](http://docs.pyinvoke.org/en/latest/index.html) as a replacement for Make.
 Invoke was chosen because it is less arcane than make.
 Instead of a `Makefile`, Invoke reads the `tasks.py` in the project root.

 !!! note
     Although the Docker Compose workflow uses containers, it is important to note that the containers are running the local repository code on your machine.
-Changes you make to your local code will be picked up by the containers.
+Changes you make to your local code will be picked up and executed by the containers.

 #### Install Invoke